bappasahabapi/Redux-Fundamental-bws/Readme.md

 **📝 NOTE:**

 **Reducer:**
 reducer word is coming from **reducer array**.
-The reducer array reduce the big array and make the array into new single value array
+The reducer array reduce the big array and make the array into new single value array.

+That means reducer function reduces the actions and gives the updated result

 ```js